Andreicr1/lme-trade-request/README.md

 After increasing `CACHE_VERSION`, refresh the site so the new worker can take control and clear the previous cache.

+### Icons
+`manifest.json` references icons stored in `images/`.
+These PNG files are cached by the service worker and managed via Git LFS.
 ## Holiday data

 `main.js` includes UK bank holiday dates for 2025 and 2026.
 When the page loads it also fetches current dates from the [GOV.UK Bank Holidays API](https://www.gov.uk/bank-holidays.json) and merges them with the built‑in list.
 This allows the app to work with future years while still functioning offline.